 When it comes to paint applicators, it's not one size fits all.
 To get a project done right, whether it's painting a dresser or painting an entire room, you should get familiar with the tools available to you.
 The right applicator makes your job efficient, so you can finish on time and with as few hiccups as possible.
 The wrong choice, however, could leave your paint project with drips or streaks, or it could double the work time you spend on it.
-Below, Home Improvement Author Brian Santos shares everything there is to know about choosing the right paint applicator.
-He'll lay out what tool is right for you, and how to make the most out of brushes, rollers, and more.
-Be sure to read his tips before you even think about opening that jar of paint.
+Below, we share everything there is to know about choosing the right paint applicator.
+We lay out what tool is right for you, and how to make the most out of brushes, rollers, and more.
+Be sure to read our tips before you even think about opening that gallon of paint.

 You'll be tempted to buy a cheap, throw-away fuzzy-napped roller, but save yourself the headache!
 A 1/2-inch foam paint roller works faster, easier, and better.
 You can load three or four times the amount of paint onto the roller.
 Such porosity means less dipping into the roller tray, which means more coverage in less time.